t-m1/cse15l-lab-reports/report3.md

 (END)
 ```

 In this code block, it only prints the last sentence of the file because that is the first time `meta-question` appears in the file.
+This is a simple way to isolate a chunk of the file.

 My source is https://eng.libretexts.org/Bookshelves/Computer_Science/Operating_Systems/Linux_-_The_Penguin_Marches_On_(McClanahan)/05%3A_File_and_Directory_Management/3.06%3A_Working_with_Files_and_Directories/3.06.02%3A_Working_with_Files_and_Directories_-_less-more_Command